Consumer Price Indexes Overview

 Consumer Price Indexes

-- Price indexes are available for the U.S., the four Census regions, size of city, cross-classifications of regions and size-classes, and for 26 local areas.
+- Price indexes are available for the U.S., the four Census regions, nine Census divisions, two size of city classes, eight cross-classifications of regions and size-classes, and for 27 local areas.
 Indexes are available for major groups of consumer expenditures (food and beverages, housing, apparel, transportation, medical care, recreation, education and communications, and other goods and services), for items within each group, and for special categories, such as services.

 - Monthly indexes are available for the U.S., the four Census regions, and some local areas.
 More detailed item indexes are available for the U.S. than for regions and local areas.